ABanerjee33/BLE-COVIDProximityDetection/README.md

 # piPACT
-This repo contains the data, spreadsheets, and code used in the piPACT independent Study Project.
+This repo contains the data, spreadsheets, and code I used in my piPACT independent Study Project.

 # Data Collection:
 The collected data is contained in a folder organized with  data associated with certain hypotheses in the study.